paper-cat/CRAFT-detection/README.md

 # CRAFT-detection

-Implement CRAFT detection model from https://github.com/clovaai/CRAFT-pytorch as tensorflow
+Implement CRAFT detection model from https://github.com/clovaai/CRAFT-pytorch with tensorflow 2

 1. Using Receipt data with English from https://github.com/clovaai/cord
 - data with information as json file